roovo/obsidian-card-board/README.md

 you can try a self-build - see the [contributing doc](CONTRIBUTING.md)).

 ## Use
+When installed, you can launch the plugin:

-When installed, use the icon in the app ribbon to launch or use the `CardBoard: Open Window` command in the Command Palette.
+- using the icon in the app ribbon (see below), or
+- using the Command Pallete command (which allows you to open a specific board).

 ![app ribbon icon](/images/ribbonIcon.png?raw=true)

-You should get a dialog asking you to add a new board.
+If you have no boards defined, you should get a dialog asking you to add a new board.
 There are 2 types of board:

 - **Date based**: looks like the main screenshot above.
 - **Tag based**: uses tags to define the columns (you need to include tags on